MatthiasPortzel/ka-hearth/_posts/2019-05-03-bio-censoring-bypass.md

 layout: default
 ---

 This is the technical analysis of the KA's code censoring, including discussion of how to bypass it, that I retracted from my earlier news post about link censoring, [here](bio-links).
 I felt obliged to report this to KA, so I filed a Zendesk report, and it has been fixed, so a lot of the below analysis is outdated.
+You can find two currently-working bypasses in [this post](more-link-censoring-bypasses).

 ### KA's source